 Despite the setback, we are optimistic that currently available opportunities for strategic development alternatives will be forged.
 The departing individuals of the team have made significant contributions to this project.
 We wish them continued success and welcome independent contributions to our endeavors and that of the DCARPETM Alliance in the future.

 We believe that the progress made in the previous six months has put us in a position to launch early versions of two minimally viable products; DCARPETM for Enterprise and DCARPETM for Stablecoins.
 DCARPETM for Enterprise is targeted toward the modern blockchain enterprise.
 DCARPETM for Stablecoins is targeted to fiat backed sponsored stablecoins.
 There are over 230 stablecoins in existence with an additional 200 expected by the end of this year.
 The asset as a class suffers from an integrity and assurance problem.
 They represent the most urgent need case and are also the simplest audit process to perform.
 Stablecoins represent the biggest immediate market opportunity for Auditchain.
 Active discussions are currently underway with several stablecoins, including a stablecoin trade association that could lead to a beta launch within months.

 The AUDT Token contract was returned to the auditor for verification after remediation.
 We don’t believe its results will show any serious remaining issues.
 We are preparing to make distributions to all contributors following its launch on the Ethereum network and planning its integration into the first release of DCARPETM.

-As we progress, we will release notifications and updates to the community via our official news channel on Telegram https://t.me/Auditchain.
-Furthermore, https://t.me/Auditchain_Community is now the Official Auditchain Telegram channel for the community.
+As we progress, we will release notifications and updates to the community via our official news channel on Telegram https://t.me/Auditchain and our Official Auditchain Telegram channel for the community; https://t.me/Auditchain_Community.